 - position (dict) Determines the location of the slice using a dictionary supplying coordinate values for a subset of axes.
 Axes not mentioned in the dictionary are retained and form the slice.
-For instance, in a 2d Cartesian grid, position = {x': 1} slices along the y-direction at x=1.
-Additionally, the special positions 'low', 'mid', and 'high' are supported to reference relative positions along the axis. - method (str) The method used for slicing. nearest takes data from cells defined on the grid. - label (str, optional) The label of the returned field to\scalar (scalar='auto', \, label=None)
+For instance, in a 2d Cartesian grid, position = {'x': 1} slices along the y-direction at x=1.
+Additionally, the special positions 'low', 'mid', and 'high' are supported to reference relative positions along the axis. - method (str) The method used for slicing.
+Currently, we only support nearest, which takes data from cells defined on the grid. - label (str, optional) The label of the returned field return a modified scalar field by applying method scalar